-Right now, from 22nd March, 2020, the entire country is into a shut-down, at least for 3 weeks.
+The entire country was into a shut-down, for several weeks since 22nd March, 2020.
 Much before this, most companies had gone into a work-from-home mode.
 There is no option at all of a physical board meeting.

 Hence, VC is the only way for board meetings.

 In this scenario, we urge companies to come out of the traditional mindset of physical board meetings and allow board proceedings to embrace technology – this is hardly an option today; it is necessity.